 A quick acronym to help you get over obstacles.
 It’s from a guy called Geoff Proctor.
 Just remember this word: GAPE.

 Enter the transition (any section that requires you to dismount) in the gear you want to exit in.

 To dismount: Slow, unclip one foot, swing that leg back around to the side from which you’ll dismount, and unclip the other foot.

 Grab the top tube like a suitcase handle (smaller riders can grab the down tube) and hoist it along or shoulder it.
-Grab center of down tube with right hand and lift bike onto shoulder, keeping left hand on handlebar.
-Then reach under tube and grab left handlebar drop, freeing your left hand.
+Grab the centre of down tube with the right hand and lift the bike onto a shoulder, keeping left hand on the handlebar.
+Then reach under the tube and grab left handlebar drop, freeing your left hand.
 Remount after clearing the obstacle.

 [E]xplode out of the transition.

 A quick side note, some type of strength training is going to help you out here.
-There a loads of body weight training efforts you can do, check some out here.
+There are loads of body weight training efforts you can do, check some out here.